Navashakthi/Chatbot-With-Custom-Data-Using-AWS-Bedrock/README.md

 - **IAM Role:** An IAM role with the necessary permissions for SageMaker to access S3 and ECR.
 - **AWS CLI:** AWS CLI configured with your access and secret keys, and the region set.
 - **AWS Bedrock:** AWS Bedrock access and IAM role to invoke models.
 Access to embedding models.
+- **AWS Cloudformation:** AS IAM acess to create resources using cloudformation stack.

 ### Installation